myudelson/hmm-scalable/readme.txt

 -l : lower boundaries for parameters, comma-separated for priors, transition,
-     and emission probabilities (without skips); default 0,0,1,0,0,0,0,0,0,0 -u : upper boundaries for params, comma-separated for priors, transition, and emission probabilities (without skips); default 0,0,1,0,0,0,0,0,0,0 -c : specification of the C weight and cetroids for L2 penalty, empty (default).
+     and emission probabilities (without skips); default 0,0,1,0,0,0,0,0,0,0 -u : upper boundaries for params, comma-separated for priors, transition, and emission probabilities (without skips); default 1,1,1,1,1,1,1,0.3,0.3,1 with slip and guess capped at 0.3.
+-c : specification of the C weight and centroids for L2 penalty, empty (default).
      For standard BKT - 4 comma-separated numbers: C weight of the penalty and centroids, for PI, A, and B matrices respectively.
 If used for iBKT with student effects, 8 values will be used with 4 additional values for student